University of Illinois, Urbana-Champaign

 Example: www.nytimes.com

-Try typing mobile.nytimes.com in your desktop browser and you will see the version of the web page created for mobile phones.
+Try typing mobile.nytimes.com in your desktop browser and you will see the version of the web page created for mobile phones.nytimes is the text name that represents the address of the web server.

 Most browsers will add the www automatically in the front of your typed address.
 Try typing just nytimes.com into the address bar and it will still take you to the New York Time's desktop web pages.